LouisYLWang/Sync-Sofa/readme.md

 **Notices**:

-Before hosting, make sure your server can communicate securely with HTTPS and link to an domain name.
+⚠️ Before hosting, make sure your server can communicate securely with HTTPS and link to an domain name.
 All deploy script are based on Let's Encrypt certificates, you can customize with your own SSL certificate providers.

-### Without Docker:
+### Without Docker

-#### Deploy script:

-##### 1. Get binary executable file
+ **1. Get binary executable file**

 - If you want to alter the source code and build yourself, make sure you have golang environment in your server, then run script below to get and build binary file:
     ```shell=